 I have a history of making decisions very quickly about men.
 I have always fallen in Love fast and without measuring the risks.
 I have a tendency not to only see the best in everyone, but assume that everyone is emotionally capable of reaching his highest potential.

 I have fallen in Love more times than I care to count with the highest of a man, rather than with the man himself, then I have hung on to the relationship for a long time, sometimes far too long, waiting for the man to ascend to his own greatness.
-Many times in Romance I have been a victim of my own optimistic, and that the ugly truth about my reality
+Many times in Romance I have been a victim of my own optimism, and that’s the ugly truth about my reality.

-Eat, Pray, Love by Elizabeth
+Eat, Pray, and Love by Elizabeth

 Kindly like, share, comment, and follow for more updates.